 The symbol of an Installed First Principal in the Royal Arch, at the end of the eighteenth century and the beginning of the nineteenth century, has sadly almost disappeared.
 Nowadays it only appears on the jewels of the three Grand Principals.
 It is the triple interlaced triangle.
 It is sometimes seen carved on the gravestones of Freemasons who were Installed First Principals.
-A particularly fine example is carved on the tombstone in Haworth cemetery of John Barraclough the clockmaker.84
+A particularly fine example is carved on the tombstone in Haworth cemetery of John Barraclough the clockmaker, now sadly in a derelict condition.